Yitzhak Rabin: Early life and education

 Yitzhak (Isaac) Rabin grew up in Tel Aviv, where the family relocated when he was one year old.
 He enrolled in the Tel Aviv Beit Hinuch Leyaldei Ovdim (בית חינוך לילדי עובדים, "School House for Workers' Children") in 1928 and completed his studies there in 1935.
 The school taught the children agriculture as well as Zionism.
 Rabin mostly received good marks in school, but he was so shy that few people knew he was intelligent.

 In 1935, Rabin enrolled at an agricultural school on kibbutz Givat Hashlosha that his mother founded.
 It was here in 1936 at the age of 14 that Rabin joined the Haganah and received his first military training, learning how to use a pistol and stand guard.
 He joined a socialist-Zionist youth movement, HaNoar HaOved.

 In 1937, he enrolled at the two-year Kadoorie Agricultural High School.
-He excelled in a number of agriculture-related subjects but disliked studying English language—the language of the British "enemy."
+He excelled in a number of agriculture-related subjects but disliked studying English language—the language of the British "enemy".
 He originally aspired to be an irrigation engineer, but his interest in military affairs intensified in 1938, when the ongoing Arab revolt worsened.
 A young Haganah sergeant named Yigal Allon, later a general in the IDF and prominent politician, trained Rabin and others at Kadoorie.
 Rabin finished at Kadoorie in August 1940.
-For part of 1939, the British closed Kadoorie, and Rabin joined Allon as a military policeman at Kibbutz Ginosar until the school re-opened.
+For part of 1939, the British closed Kadoorie, and Rabin joined Allon as a security guard at Kibbutz Ginosar until the school re-opened.
 When he finished school, Rabin considered studying irrigation engineering on scholarship at the University of California, Berkeley, although he ultimately decided to stay and fight in Palestine.